How much protein do I need per day in my diet?

 The 3 main macronutrients

-The first three macronutrients are protein, carbohydrates, and fat.
+The first three macronutrients are proteins, carbohydrates and fats.
 And there is a fourth macronutrient: alcohol.

 Your body breaks down the macronutrients you eat into compounds that are used to help create energy, build body structures, create chemical reactions, and stimulate the release of hormones.